 HP, HP-UX, JetDirect and JetAdmin are trademarks of Hewlett-Packard Company.
 DEC, DEC server, VMS, LAT, and ULTRIX are trademarks of Digital Equipment Corporation.

-UNIX is a trademarks of UNIX Systems Laboratories.
+UNIX is a registered trademark of The Open Group.

 Ethernet is trademark of Xerox Corporation.